Tips > Android Lint >

 </lint>

-The issue identifiers here (IconMissingDensityFolder, ObsoleteLayoutParam etc) are the issue ids, which are included in the error output from the lint command:
+The issue identifiers used to suppress issues as shown above (IconMissingDensityFolder, ObsoleteLayoutParam etc) are the issue ids, which are included in the error output from the lint command:

 Warning: The resource R.drawable.robot appears to be unused [UnusedResources]